Waste Classification - Newcastle

 Q: When do I need a waste classification?

-You need a waste classification any time you plan to transport, reuse, or dispose of excavated soil, fill, or other material off-site.
-This applies to construction, demolition, remediation, and civil works — even if you believe the material is “clean.”
-Classification ensures the waste is handled in accordance with NSW EPA Waste Classification Guidelines and POEO Act requirements.
+You need a waste classification any time you plan to transport, reuse, or dispose of excavated soil, spoil, fill, or construction waste off-site — even if it appears clean.

 Q: What’s the difference between ENM and general solid waste?